 At the same time, this steep transition from high to low volume production has direct implications in the selection and design of artificial lift systems.
 Because unconventional wells require some form of artificial lift earlier in their life cycle to maximize recovery from the production zone, these technologies play an important role in unconventional wells.
 In horizontal wells, artificial lift systems help increase production and recover more reserves over time by reducing wellbore pressure, thus encouraging nearby oil to drain through fractures into neighboring areas of the reservoir.

-However, selecting a type of artificial lift for horizontal wells is complicated by factors such as wellbore casing size, severity of the curvature of the well, and production flow rate.
+However, selecting a type of artificial lift such as ESPs for horizontal wells is complicated by factors such as wellbore casing size, severity of the curvature of the well, and production flow rate.
 In horizontal well conditions where production considerably declines after a certain period, operators must select artificial lift systems capable of handling the wide fluctuations in production volumes.
 To achieve this flexibility, implementing different artificial lift types at different points throughout the life of the well has become the most widely accepted strategy.
 While the replacement of each system incurs additional costs, this tactic allows operators to maximize the early peak production with high-volume systems such as electric submersible pumps, and later switch to a rod lift system to continue production at lower flow rates.

 Using Old Technology in New Environment